nineties/planckforth/README.md

 % ./planck
 kHtketkltkltkotk tkWtkotkrtkltkdtk!tk:k0-tQ
 ```
-After bootstrapping by `bootstrapping.fs`, it looks like this.
+After bootstrapping by `bootstrap.fs`, it looks like this.

 ```
 $ cat bootstrap.fs - | ./planck